 - Sharing Confidential Information – You should adhere to the confidentiality policy of your past or existing employer.
 If a firm has a strict confidentiality policy, then client names are never to be shared.
 For instance, a candidate wrote on his resume, “Consulted to a major software company in Redmond, Washington” boom rejected!
 Although he didn’t break the policy by naming Microsoft, which any reviewer knew that’s what he meant, he failed to inspire trust in his potential employer.
 Bock said, “as an employer, I should never hire those candidates … unless I want my own trade secrets emailed to my competitors.”

 - Untruthfulness – Lying on the resume, though very wrong altogether, is very very common.
 26% of people under 40 admit to doing it, and 85% of hiring managers said they found lies in resumes they received.
-Bock says people lied about their degrees (claiming to have a college degree when you are three credits shy, is not degree), about their GPAs (rounding up their GPAs), about their past experience, and whatnot.
-With the help of the internet, everything we claim can be verified and we can be busted, so it is a stupid thing to do.
+Bock says people lied about their degrees (claiming to have a college degree when you are three credits shy, is not a degree), about their GPAs (rounding up their GPAs), about their past experience, and whatnot.
+With the help of the internet, everything we claim can be verified, and we can be busted, so it is a stupid thing to do.

 - Formatting – Unless you are applying for a position as a designer or an artist, Bock says, substance definitely matters over style.
 The focus should be on making the resume clean and legible so that it can be easily understood by the employer.

 - Length – A crisp and focused resume demonstrates one’s ability to synthesize, prioritize and convey the most important information about themselves.
 According to Bock’s rule of thumb, one page resume for every 10 years of experience would do fine.
-Once you get into the interview room your resume doesn’t matter much.
+Once you get into the interview room, your resume doesn’t matter much.
 A lengthier resume simply won’t get read closely.

-Laszlo Bock says about Google that during hiring “we found that they don’t predict anything”.
-He noted that hiring of people who did not have a college education has increased over time.
+Laszlo Bock says about Google that during hiring, “we found that they don’t predict anything”.
+He noted that the hiring of people who did not have a college education has increased over time.
 The requisite skills preferred by Google for any job-seeker, or basically, five hiring attributes that run across the company are:-

-- General Cognitive ability: Its learning ability, not I.Q.
+- General Cognitive Ability: Its learning ability, not I.Q.

 - Leadership: Emergent leadership rather than traditional

-- Humility: Apart from the sense of responsibility, ‘intellectual humility’
+- Humility: Apart from the sense of responsibility, ‘intellectual humility.’

 - Ownership: Compassionate to make things work; internal motivation

 - Expertise: Surprisingly, this is the least important attribute they look for.
-Good math, computing and coding skills can give you an added advantage in technical roles.
+Good math, computing, and coding skills can give you an added advantage in technical roles.